War of the Bavarian Succession: Invasion

 The armies remained in their encampments for the campaign season while men and horses ate all the provisions and forage for miles around.
 Prince Henry wrote to his brother, suggesting they complete their operations by 22 August, at which time he estimated he would have exhausted local supplies of food for his men and fodder for his horses.
 Frederick agreed.
 He laid plans to cross the Elbe and approach the Austrian force from the rear, but the more he examined the conditions of Joseph's entrenchments, the more he realized that the campaign was already lost.
 Even if he and Henry executed simultaneous attacks on the Königgrätz heights, such a plan exposed Henry to a flanking attack from Laudon.
 A coordinated frontal and rear assault was also unlikely to succeed.
 Even if it did, the Prussian losses would be unacceptable and would demolish his army's capacity to resist other invaders.
 From Frederick's perspective, the Russians and the Swedes were always ready to take advantage of any perceived Prussian weakness, and the French also could not be trusted to keep their distance.
 For Frederick, it was a risk not worth taking.
 Despite this realization, the four armies—two Austrian, two Prussian—remained in place until September, eating as much of the country's resources as they could.

 From their advantageous height by Königgrätz, the Austrians frequently bombarded the Prussian army encamped below them.
 On the same day that Frederick's doctors bled him, an Austrian cannonade grew so strong that Frederick rode out to observe the damage.
 During the ride, his vein opened.
 A company medic bound his wound, an incident later depicted by the painter Bernhard Rode.
 In his admiring history of Frederick the Great, the British historian Thomas Carlyle (1795–1881) relayed the story of Frederick and a Croatian marksman.
-As Frederick was reconnoitering, Carlyle maintained, the King encountered the Croat taking aim at him.
+As Frederick was reconnoitring, Carlyle maintained, the King encountered the Croat taking aim at him.
 Reportedly, he wagged his finger at the man, as if to say, "Do not do that."
 The Croat thought better of shooting the King, and disappeared into the woods; some reports maintain he actually knelt before the king and kissed his hand.